GangYang-ADL/my-story/README.md

 # Vue 3 + TypeScript + Vite

-Using Vue 3 as the front-end framework to init thie project.
+Using Vue 3 as the front-end framework to init this project.

+# Tailwind CSS + Flowbite

+Headless UI is a set of entirely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
+However, [Flowbite](https://flowbite.com/) has more UI components ready to be used than [headless UI](https://headlessui.com/).